jeroee/50.039-Big_Project/README.md

 2. Download dataset from google drive. https://drive.google.com/drive/folders/1GhNLW-MWJbOHdfFbRV_HwPCm3P4kL6zi?usp=sharing unzip the folder and replace it with 'data' folder in repository

 3. Copy path of any video from data>video>test_trim

+4. pip install pyqt

-4. Run python gui.py in terminal.
+5. Run python gui.py in terminal.
 A pyqt gui will pop up and prompt the user to insert full path of testing video.
 Click predict to view video frames.
 Hold 'k' to play the video and

 ## Instructions to retrain model: